uber/baseweb/rfcs/menu-component.md

 ## Render Props API

-These are props passed down to the render prop, or children-as-a-function function, for advanced usages (and also used internally for the preconstructed `MenuList`)
+These are props passed down to the render prop, or children-as-a-function function, for advanced usages (and also used internally for the preconstructed `Menu`)

 #### `items`